smarras79/JexpressoHOmesh/README.md

 Suggested Julia version: 1.10.0

-If you use JexpressoHO please drop us a line to let us know.
+If you use JexpressoHmeshO please drop us a line to let us know.
 We'd like to add a link to your paper or work on this page.

-Please cite JexpressoHO using:
+Please cite JexpressoHmeshO using:

 ```
 @misc{tissaoui2024,